Planting companion plants has been a proven strategy among gardeners for ages to protect aromatic flowers from bugs, especially Lavender.

 Also, they enjoy basking in the full sun and are a warmth-loving plant from Mexico, similar to Lavender.

 Therefore, consider planting Zinnia bushes around your Lavender without fearing any repercussions.

 Marigold is a warmth-loving plant that loves full sun and grows as both perennial and annuals.

-Aromatic herbs serve as the best companion plants for Lavender.
-The sweet fragrance will help repel pests and work as an edging or bed plant.
+Aromatic herbs serve as the best companion plants for Lavender since the sweet fragrance repels pests and works as a border or bed plant.

 Basil, Oregano, and Rosemary